KanijiroSakado/WavFileReader/README.md

 A simple and easy C++ single-header library for reading(loading) WAV files.

 ## What You Can Do with This
-* Loading PCM data as single channel and multi channels
+* Loading PCM data as single channel or multi channels
 * Loading data from random point in a file
 * Getting WAV format information of a file